damogranlabs/classy_blocks/README.md

 Python classes for easier creation of OpenFOAM's blockMesh dictionaries.

-> Warning!
-This project is currently under development and is not yet very user-friendly.
-It still lacks some important features and probably features a lot of bugs.
-However, you're welcome to suggest features, improvements, and point out bugs.

-> Note: version 1.0.0 introduced backwards-incompatible changes in API.
-Use [latest 0.0.1 commit](https://github.com/damogranlabs/classy_blocks/tree/30d12834194313c6243a921267aabf3233454280) for your old scripts.
-However, you might want to give the new version a try...

 # About
 _blockMesh_ is a very powerful mesher but the amount of manual labour it requires to make even the simplest meshes makes it mostly useless.
 Even attempts to simplify or parametrize blockMeshDicts with `#calc` or even the dreadful `m4` quickly become unmanageable and cryptic.

 classy_blocks' aim is to minimize the amount of meticulous work by providing a more intuitive workflow, off-the-shelf parts and some automatic helpers for building and optimization of block-structured hexahedral meshes.